MSN

 Applicants must have successfully completed (C or better) an undergraduate statistics course.

-Applicants must provide three professional references for the online recommendation form.
-References must use the online form.
-Letters will not be reviewed.
+Applicants must provide three professional references in the application.
 References should be qualified to judge your abilities to be successful in graduate studies.
+References should follow the email submission instructions.

-Applicants must submit a Professional Goal Statement of approximately 5700 words.
+Applicants must submit a Professional Goal Statement of approximately 750 words.
 This statement will include reasons for pursuing this degree and program option, past experience, career goals, and past achievements.
-The statement will be uploaded with your application in the state application system.

 Applicants must provide a current curriculum vitae (CV) or resume.

-Applicants must complete an interview via telephone, on campus, or videoconference, if required.
+Applicants must complete an interview via telephone, on campus, or videoconference, if requested.

 *International Applicants must follow Graduate School criteria found in the following link: Graduate School International Instructions